Trump's CSR threat isn't blackmailing Democrats...he's blackmailing REPUBLICANS...whether he knows it or not.

 SEC.
 1. FUNDING FOR COST-SHARING PAYMENTS.

 There is appropriated to the Secretary of Health and Human Services, out of any money in the Treasury not otherwise appropriated, such sums as may be necessary for payments for cost-sharing reductions authorized by the Patient Protection and Affordable Care Act (including adjustments to any prior obligations for such payments) for the period beginning on the date of enactment of this Act.
-Payments and other actions for adjustments to any obligations incurred for plan years 2018 and later may be made.
+Payments and other actions for adjustments to any obligations incurred for plan years 2018 and later will be made.